kanow/operations/Documentation/Index.rst

    `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons)
    license

 Manage firefighter operations with detailed reports, images used resources or vehicles, map view for locations and more.
-This extension was build to manage firefighter operations from "Freiwillige Feuerwehr Thale".
-Possibly to use it for other reportable operations or events like THW and so on.

 **TYPO3**